frame-lang/frame-docs/intermediate_frame/states.rst

     entering $End

-Lining up this output with the system spec, we see that the start state **$Begin** generates **entering $Begin** when the system is created and initialized.
-The system is then sent the **next** message which results in a transition to the **Working** state.
-Upon exit of **$Begin**, the exit event handler generates **exiting $Begin** followed by the **entering $Working** executed upon entry to **$Working**.
+Lining up this output with the system spec, we see that the start state **$Begin** generates "**entering $Begin**"" when the system is created and initialized.
+The system is then sent the **next** message which results in a transition to the **$Working** state.
+The **$Begin** exit event handler generates "**exiting $Begin**"" followed by the "**entering $Working**"" printed upon entry to **$Working**.

-This pattern repeats and drives the system finally to the **$End** state.
+The system finally to the **$End** state where it stops.

-Enter and exit events are key to enabling the initialization and cleanup of the system as it transitions from one state to another.
+Enter and exit events are key to enabling fine grained initialization and cleanup of  system resources as it transitions from one state to another.
 This powerful capability unlocks many improvements to code structure and readability of Frame generated software.

 Variables
 -----------

-States have three special scopes variables are declared in:
+States have four special scopes where variables are declared in:

 #.
 Event Handler Variables
 #.
 Event Handler Parameters
 #.
 State Variables
 #.
 State Parameters

-We will explore each of these scopes in this article.
+We will explore each of these scopes next.

 Event Handler Variables
 ~~~~~~~

-Variables can be defined in the scope of an event handler.
-They are valid during the invocation
+Variables can be defined in the scope of an event handler and are valid during the invocation
-of the event handler and are invalidated upon return.
+of the event handler and are dropped when exiting it.

 .. code-block::
     :caption: Event Handler Scoped Variables